alrico88/demtools/README.md

 The `dem2png` utility takes a DEM file as its input, and creates a PNG file, where elevation in represented as a grayscale value between `0,0,0` and `255,255,255`, where `0,0,0` represents the lowest elevation in the map, and `255,255,255` the highest.

 ### dem2dat
-The `dem2dat` utility also takes a DEM file as its input, but creates a DAT (binary) file, where elevation are represented as an unsigned byte, where `0x00` represents the lowest elevation in the map, and `0xff` the highest.
+The `dem2dat` utility also takes a DEM file as its input, but creates a binary file, where each (unsigned) byte represents an elevation sample. `0x00` represents the lowest elevation in the map, and `0xff` the highest.

-Both `dem2png` and `dem2dat` will also generate a metadata file.
-An example of a metadata file:
+Both `dem2png` and `dem2dat` will also output a metadata file.
+An example of the contents of a metadata file:

 ```
 z: 33